Kinesis Data Streams vs SQS – Streaming vs Queuing

 • A data stream capacity mode determines the pricing and how the capacity is managed

-• Kinesis Data Streams supports two capacity modes: On-Demand (launched November 2021) and Provisioned
+• Kinesis Data Streams currently supports three capacity modes:

 • KDS automatically manages the shards in order to provide the necessary throughput.